oracle-livelabs/oci/healthcare-innovations/ai-vision/create/create.md

 ## Introduction

-TBC - To be completed.

-This lab walks you through the steps to organize an image library in Object Storage.
-You will have an option to download images directly to OCI Cloud Shell and then from Cloud Shell into Object Storage.
-Alternatively, you can also load images to Object Storage from your laptop, assuming you have already download images to your laptop.
-The first approach is faster and recommended.
+This lab walks you through organising an image library in OCI Object Storage.
+You will load images to Object Storage directly from your laptop using OCI CLI.
+There are other options to upload images to object storage, such as using OCI Cloud Shell.
+This is not covered in this lab.

 Estimated time: 30 minutes